mweagle/Tereus/README.md

             S3 Bucketname to host stack resources.
 MUST be CLI option OR `Parameters.BucketName` value in JSON input

+        -d, --dry-run
+            Dry run - stack operation will NOT be applied (default=false)

         -h, --help
             Display help information

-        -n, --noop
-            Dry run - stack will NOT be created (default=true)

         -o <outputFilePath>, --output <outputFilePath>
             Optional file to which evaluated template will be saved